 AFP’s call to action: Be knowledgeable, accountable, and intentional with your product and production processes to create maximum positive impact and value for all involved, from the developmental stages to consumer experience.

-African Fashion Project is set to launch with it's first workshop on February 5, 2021 in Yaoundé.
-The workshop is by invite only to select designers throughout Cameroon with existing relationships with the organization as a beta for the pilot project.
-The aim of the workshop is the evaluation and reinforcement of apparel and accessories designer skills as a clothing and accessories designer.
-The program’s objective is to identify the difficulties that are encountered in the field and to develop the skills of the actors.
-AFP has developed an exchange session for the designers and some professionals in the activity sector who will provide feedback and techniques that will add to the designers' knowledge, and consequently increase the competitiveness of their products in the local market with opportunities to expand to the national and international market as well.
+African Fashion Project launched with its first workshop on February 5, 2021 in Yaoundé, Cameroon.
+The workshop was invite only to select designers throughout Cameroon with existing relationships with the organization as a beta for the pilot project.
+The aim of the workshop was the evaluation and reinforcement of apparel and accessories designer skills as a clothing and accessories designer.
+The program’s objective was to identify the difficulties that are encountered in the field and to develop the skills of the participants.
+AFP developed an exchange session for the designers and professionals in the activity sector who provided feedback and techniques that would add to the designers' knowledge, and consequently increase the competitiveness of their products in the local market with opportunities to expand to the national and international market as well.